JasonLocklin/Dissertation/General/Introduction.md

 adaptation to explore the possibility that modifying eye position sense would lead to more generalized improvements in both action and perception.
 This preliminary work was conducted in healthy controls.
-Chapter 4 presents data from a single case study of a neglect patient undergoing the saccadic adaptation procedure.
+Chapter 3 also includes data from a single case study of a neglect patient undergoing the saccadic adaptation procedure.
 The failures to adapt in this patient points to future directions of research to address both volitional and reactive saccadic eye movements.

 [Conclude, summarize project] The evidence presented in this